Background pattern

 • if you have severe liver problems;

-• if you are taking medicines for fungal infections (such as ketoconazole, itraconazole), macrolide antibiotics (such as josamycin, clarithromycin, telithromycin or oral erythromycin), HIV infection medicines (such as nelfinavir, ritonavir) or nefazodone (a medicine for depression) or diltiazem, verapamil (used for high blood pressure or angina pectoris);
+• if you are taking medicines for the treatment of fungal infections (such as ketoconazole, itraconazole), antibiotics of the macrolide group (such as josamycin, clarithromycin, telithromycin or erythromycin given orally), medicines for the treatment of HIV (such as nelfinavir, ritonavir) or nefazodone (a medicine for treating depression) or diltiazem, verapamil (used for the treatment of high blood pressure or angina pectoris);

-• if you are a fertile woman and do not use reliable contraceptive methods;
+• if you are a woman of childbearing age and are not using reliable contraceptive methods;

 • if you are pregnant or trying to become pregnant;